Root Canal Therapy

 Root Canal Therapy Procedure

 Root canal therapy varies in length and can take between one and three visits.
 During the first visit, one of our doctors will drill a small hole through the top of the tooth and into the inner chamber.
 We will then remove the diseased tissue and clean and disinfect.
 The root canals are then reshaped.
-Elastic material and medication fill the chambers to prevent infection.
+An elastic material and medication fill the chambers to prevent infection.

 Typically, root canal therapy is painless and creates minimal discomfort.